-There are several approaches to improve robustness of DRL agents, which we divide into three categories.
+There are several approaches to improve the robustness of RL agents, which we divide into three categories.
 First, Safe RL approaches aim at keeping the agent out of danger zones predefined by experts.
-Second, Resilient RL approaches try to improve robustness by leveraging different properties of neural networks.
-Third, Adversarial RL approaches use adversarial attacks either to make the agent more resilient or to detect and defend against attacks.
+Second, General Purpose Robust RL approaches try to improve robustness by leveraging different properties of neural networks.
+Third, Adversarial Specific RL approaches use adversarial attacks either to make the agent more robust or to detect and defend against attacks.